Thant-Zaw-Htet/OldPhonePadProject/README.md

             Console.Write($"OldPhonePad => ");
             string input = Console.ReadLine();

-            // Check if user wants to exit if (input.ToUpper() == "EXIT")
+            if (input.ToUpper() == "EXIT")
             {
                 break;
             }

-            // Ensure "#" is always at the end of the input if (!input.EndsWith("#"))
+            if (!input.EndsWith("#"))
             {
                 input += "#";